Becoming an Optician in Kentucky

 - Professional practices

-Upon completion of the program you will be eligible to sit for both the ABO and NCLE exams.
+Upon completion of the program, you will be eligible to sit for both the ABO and NCLE exams.
+Request enrollment information to get started.

 Outlook and Salaries for Opticians in Kentucky

-According to the Bureau of Labor Statistics (BLS), there were approximately 1,040 people working as licensed opticians in Kentucky in 2017.
-In addition, there were 180 persons employed as ophthalmic medical technicians and about 480 working as optometrists in the same year.
-The BLS predicts that jobs for licensed opticians in Kentucky will increase by at least 30.4 percent to 2024.
+According to the Bureau of Labor Statistics (BLS), approximately 1,120 people were working as licensed opticians in Kentucky in 2018.
+In addition, there were 290 persons employed as ophthalmic medical technicians and about 540 working as optometrists in the same year.
+The BLS predicts that jobs for licensed opticians in Kentucky will increase by at least 5 percent by 2028.

 Salaries in Kentucky by Occupation